oxygenium-network/oxygenium/.autodoc/docs/markdown/docker/docker-compose.md

 The `prometheus` service uses the `prom/prometheus:v2.21.0` image and defines volumes for configuration and data.
 It sets command-line options for configuration and restarts unless stopped.

-Overall, this code sets up a docker-compose environment for running the Alephium blockchain node along with monitoring tools.
+Overall, this code sets up a docker-compose environment for running the Oxygenium blockchain node along with monitoring tools.
 It allows for easy deployment and management of the node and monitoring services.

 Example usage:
 ```